Aims of the Code:

 - Pupils must have permission to leave the school premises during school hours.
 This includes all after school-activities.
 Permission slips are provided in the office and they must be signed by Parents/Guardian.

-- Mobile phones should be turned off, labelled and left into the office in the morning and collected in the afternoon.
+- Mobile phones should be turned off, labelled and handed to the teacher each morning.
+They are collected from the teacher in the afternoon.
 The B.O.M is not responsible should mobile phones be lost or stolen.

-- The wearing of full school uniform is obligatory from September to June inclusive.
-Pupils should be proud of their uniform and should wear it when in school or representing the school all uniforms should be marked with the child’s name.
+- The wearing of full school uniform is required from September to June inclusive.
+Pupils should be proud of their uniform and should wear it when in school or representing the school.
+All uniforms should be marked with the child’s name.

 - Suitable hair styles are required.
 Long hair should be tied back neatly.
 Please check your child’s hair every Friday.
 Pupils are not allowed to dye their hair.